 2. Are you familiar with a wide variety of conditions? " Yes, indeed!
 I treat many conditions such as Arthritis, Ligament tears, Post-operative Hip rehabilitation, Fractures, Hip or Elbow Dysplasia, Luxating Patella, Spine Injury and Intervertebral Disk Disease, Amputations, Viral Infections, Paralysis, Spinal Strokes, Vestibular Disorders, Degenerative Myelopathy, Cerebellar Hypoplasia, Wobbler's, Wounds, etc. .
 For a longer list please click Breeds and Conditions button on my Home page! ."

-3. What geographic regions do you serve for onsite care? " I travel to central New Jersey including Monmouth County and parts of Ocean and Middlesex counties"
+3. What geographic regions do you serve for onsite care? " I service Monmouth County, New Jersey."

 5. What do your services cost?
 "My fees are reasonable and affordable, and are discussed when we make contact and determine if my services are indicated for your pet's need.
 Payment is made at the time of onsite service, by cash, personal check or credit card.
-Virtual telehealth services are paid in advance through PayPal or credit card."
+Virtual telehealth services are paid in advance by credit card."

 6. How do you get a pet to lie still and cooperate? " I'm pretty good relating to animals and my love for them shows through my work.
 Animals can tell right away if you are skilled and know what you are doing, etc. They quickly figure this out and trust you to care for them.
 Each pet is different and I try to adjust my approach to adapt to the comfort level and condition of the patient.
 I also request the pet owner be present throughout the session and interact with the treatment program."